invadergir/midi-synthesiser/README.md

 # A Word Of Warning Before You Start:  Turn Down Your Volume!

 **This synthesiser lets you put as many as 6 effects on the signal, in any order you like, in any number you like.
 This means you could place 6 distortions in-line or 6 reverbs if you really wanted to....
-However - you probably DO NOT want to, as feedback and general chaos will be the result.
+However - you probably DO NOT want to, as feedback, frequency spikes and general chaos will be the result.
 It's fun to play with, but it gets out of hand quickly - especially if your effect gain dials aren't set low enough.**

 * _**So... before loading up on more than one effect of the same type, MAKE SURE TO TURN DOWN YOUR VOLUME!**_